 More from GlobalPost: Those 'rescued' Thai elephants tourists ride are actually trafficked

-Greenpeace explains why it makes perfect sense for Shell, at least.
-It all comes down to something known in business as the "halo effect."
+Greenpeace explained why it made perfect sense for Shell, at least.
+It all came down to something known in business as the "halo effect."

 Shell's global advertising deal with LEGO is part of a carefully thought-out strategy by Shell to buy Friends who can make its controversial arctic drilling plans look acceptable and misleadingly associate it with positive values.
 LEGO is one of the most beloved and admired toy companies in the world, and Shell knows that this deal will not only increase profits, but also improve the reputation of a company known for recklessly threatening the fragile arctic ecosystem.